 How would the proposed rule solve the problem?

 DEQ is proposing major modification fees for these permit types equivalent to 50.1 percent of new permit application fees.
-Using this methodology will align the proposed major modification fees with existing major modification fees of other individual domestic permits.
+Using this methodology will align the proposed major modification fees with existing major modification fees of individual domestic wastewater discharge permits.
 Through the proposed fees, DEQ would be able to recover costs associated with major modifications for municipal stormwater phase one and underground injection control permits.
 DEQ is proposing a major modification fee of $8,982 for municipal stormwater phase one permits and $5,106 for underground injection control permits.

 How will DEQ know the problem has been solved?